nicholasproietti/LGM/README.md

 LC_FFT_CNN is the file in which we are trying to remove dominat frequencies from the LC and train it using a CNN (In progress)

 XGB_Kepler is the file in which we have used a XGB Regressor to train using KOI parameters to predict exoplanet radius

+Light_Curve_Simulation is the file in which we are trying to simulate an exoplant transit light curve (In Progress)